sjhoeksma/restoff/README.md

 	* No need to worry about database schema changes
 * Run applications when they go offline
 	* Automatically reconciles any changes made while the application was offline (this feature is currently in development)
-	* clientOnly mode automatically provides a complete RESTful offline service on your client
+	* in ```clientOnly``` mode, Restoff automatically provides a complete RESTful offline service on your client
 * Supports resources in the following formats:
 	* Json
 * Allows you to program around your RESTful API and not your backend databases
 	* Best to follow [RESTful best known practices][rest-best-practices]
 * Next major features
-	* direct replacement into Angular http
 	* Restoff will reconcile changes between client and server.
+		* Currently reconciles resources that were edited either on the server or the client.
+A resource edited by both (conflicting) is in progresss.
 		* Uses Brent reconciliation: if there is a difference add the resource and let the user figure out which one to delete.
+	* direct replacement into Angular http
 	* support non-standard get/put/post.
 		- Example: a request GET actually does a delete
 	* major cleanup of documentation